 Automation can be done on the desktop, where the “software robot” will execute the interactions as the human being does: like a human he will read the content of an application window, identify the fields containing useful data, copy them into another window, launch a transaction, etc. While performing these tasks, the robot may, if necessary, “hand over” the person in front of the PC to make a decision based on his or her intelligence and experience.
 The robot can, if necessary, carry out checks on the data it handles: this gives the company additional guarantees regarding compliance with certain regulatory requirements and the quality of the result of the processes thus executed.
 This aspect of the Robotic Process Automation where the robot appears as a software assistant for a human being interacting with a PC while respecting the business logic is called “attended RPA” or “Robotic Desktop Automation” with the acronym RDA.

 Its deployment is very fast, since it is done on the PC, and therefore on the periphery of the IS.
 The “attended RPA” has no impact on the information system and does not require any modification on applications, which continue to function without any change.
-As a result, Robotic Desktop Automation’s projects are short and their ROI is fast: it takes only a few months, if note weeks, to setup a solution that saves 20% of their time to tens or even hundreds of employees.
+As a result, Robotic Desktop Automation’s projects are short and their ROI is fast: it takes only a few months, if nota few weeks, to setup a solution that can save 20% of their time to tens or even hundreds of employees.
 And considering that the desktop is not going to be simplified by magic in the short term, “attended RPA” solutions will benefit the company for many years…

 Autonomous software robots or “unattended RPA”